KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 }
 ```

-Why don't we compare the initial list with the reversed one?
+Why don’t we compare the initial list with the reversed one?
 Because reversing a list modify its inner structure, resulting in a false assertion.
 This makes sure both list are properly compared.

 ### Sum

-Same here, I don't think it has much point but I wanted to add it anyway.
+Same here, I don’t think it has much point but I wanted to add it anyway.
 It takes all unitless number from the list and add them.
 The second parameter is a boolean enabling / disabling the removing of units.
 Basically, you can parseInt the value to get only the number.

 ```scss
 @function sum($list, $force: false) {